-Video and Audio Recordings Authorized
+C. Additional Video and Audio Recordings Authorized.

-The School Board permits the video and audio recording of the following school-related activities.
-The following list is not intended to be exhaustive and may be expanded or contracted by either administrative determination or School Board action.
+The school board permits the video and audio recording of the following school-related activities.
+The following purposes are not intended to be exhaustive and may be expanded or contracted by either administrative determination or school board action.

-- Extracurricular/co-curricular activities - Musical performances, band, concert band, ensemble, orchestra, choir - Drama activities - Club events - Sporting events, including both inter and intra-scholastic - Other activities such as for student council, yearbook, school pride - Ceremonies, orientation, presentations, school assemblies or meetings, or any school events.
+Extracurricular/co-curricular activities

+Musical performances, band, concert band, ensemble, orchestra, choir

+Drama activities

+Club events

+Sporting events, including both inter and intra-scholastic

+Other activities such as student senate, yearbook, school pride, ROTC

+Ceremonies, orientation, presentations, school assemblies or meetings, or any school events which occur outside of the physical classroom.

+D. Consultation with Counsel.

+The Superintendent (and other administrators if the Superintendent is unavailable) is specifically authorized to seek and obtain legal advice from the School Board/District's attorney with respect to any new use of surveillance or audio recordings, and/or relative to the use, sharing, ownership, retention and/or destruction of video or audio recordings.

-RSA 189:65, Definitions RSA 189:68 Student Privacy RSA 570-A:2 34 C.F.R.
-Part 99, Family Educational Rights and Privacy Act Regulations 20 U.S.C. §1232g, Family Educational Rights and Privacy Act
+RSA 189:65, Definitions RSA 189:68 Student Privacy RSA 570-A:2 20 U.S.C. §1232g, Family Educational Rights and Privacy Act

-Adopted: September 5, 2007 Revised: January 5, 2011 Revised: December 2, 2015 Revised: April 19, 2017 Revised: December 20, 2017
+Adopted: September 5, 2007 Revised: January 5, 2011 Revised: December 2, 2015 Revised: April 19, 2017 Revised: December 20, 2017 Revised: July 20, 2022